DavidMorton/go-playground/README.md

 # Learning Go.

 I decided to learn Go because... well, why not?
 I have my reasons.
+Here are some of my notes.

 ## The really important points
 * Get used to typing ```go mod tidy``` alot.
 It's there to make sure the nice packages listed in go.mod match the ones in your source code.